meilisearch/ecommerce-demo/README.md

 ### Environment

 Environment variables should hold your Meilisearch database credentials.
-The easiest way to launch a database is to [create a free project](https://cloud.meilisearch.com/utm_campaign=ecommerce-demo&utm_source=github&utm_medium=readme) on Meilisearch Cloud.
+The easiest way to launch a database is to create a project on [Meilisearch Cloud](https://meilisearch.com/cloud?utm_campaign=ecommerce-demo&utm_source=github&utm_medium=readme).
 Alternatively, you can read [local installation](https://www.meilisearch.com/docs/learn/getting_started/installation?utm_campaign=ecommerce-demo&utm_source=github&utm_medium=readme#local-installation) documentation for self-hosted options.

 This project loads environment variables from an `.env` file.
-You can duplicate the existing `.env.example` file and rename it as `.env`.
-Update the content of the file to match your credentials.
+Copy `.env.example` file  as `.env` and update the file's content to match your credentials.

 ```bash
 # .env